-- When aquaculture has not been routinely or substantially conducted on a lease that is proposed for renewal, the commissioner may renew the lease, as long as the proposed renewal will continue to meet the criteria for approval in subsection 7-A. - A lease renewal is an adjudicatory proceeding under Title 5, chapter 375, subchapter 4.
-Public notice must be given as required under subsection 6 and a to the known riparian owners, the municipal officers of the municipality or municipalities in which or adjacent to which the lease is located and any interested parties that have provided a written request for notification; under the provisions of Title 5, section 9052, to the general public; and, for leases involving activities that have a discharge, to the Department of Environmental Protection.
-The Department of Agriculture, Conservation and Forestry and the Department of Inland Fisheries and Wildlife must be notified of all lease renewal applications.
+When aquaculture has not been routinely or substantially conducted on a lease that is proposed for renewal, the commissioner may renew the lease, as long as the proposed renewal will continue to meet the criteria for approval in subsection 7-A.

+A lease renewal is an adjudicatory proceeding under Title 5, chapter 375, subchapter 4.
+Public notice must be given as required under subsection 6 and a to the entities required to receive notice under subsection 6.
 A person may provide to the commissioner comments on the proposed lease renewal within 30 days of receipt of notice or within 30 days of publication of the proposed renewal.
 A hearing must be held if it is requested in writing by 5 persons within the 30 days.
-The commissioner may review multiple leases concurrently during the lease renewal process. - A lease renewal application must include a nonrefundable application fee of no more than \$1,500, the amount to be set by the commissioner depending on the type of aquaculture permitted by the lease. - Sec.
+The commissioner may review multiple leases concurrently during the lease renewal process.

+A lease renewal application must include a nonrefundable application fee of no more than \$1,500, the amount to be set by the commissioner depending on the type of aquaculture permitted by the lease.

+Sec.
 6. 12 MRSA §6072, sub-§12-A, ¶C, as amended by PL 2009, c.
-229, §2, is further amended to read: - C. The commissioner shall establish by rule the fee for transferring a lease under this subsection, which may not exceed \$5,000, based on the type of aquaculture conducted and the size of the lease.
+229, §2, is further amended to read:

+C. The commissioner shall establish by rule the fee for transferring a lease under this subsection, which may not exceed \$5,000, based on the type of aquaculture conducted and the size of the lease.
 The transferee must pay the fee prior to the execution of the lease at the time application for the transfer is made.
-Rules adopted pursuant to this paragraph are routine technical rules as defined in Title 5, chapter 375, subchapter 2-A. - Sec.
+Rules adopted pursuant to this paragraph are routine technical rules as defined in Title 5, chapter 375, subchapter 2-A.

+Sec.
 7. 12 MRSA §6072, sub-§12-C, as enacted by PL 2017, c.
-159, §4, is amended to read: - 12-C. Expansion of lease.
-A person who holds has held a lease under this section for at least 2 years from the date the lease was originally executed may apply to the commissioner to expand the contiguous area of the lease by up to 25%, but may not expand by more than 4 acres, once during the duration of the term of the lease pursuant to this subsection. - A. The lease holder shall submit an application written on forms supplied by the commissioner:
+159, §4, is amended to read:

+12-C. Expansion of lease.
+A person who holds has held a lease under this section for at least 2 years from the date the lease was originally executed may apply to the commissioner to expand the contiguous area of the lease by up to 25%, but may not expand by more than 4 acres, once during the duration of the term of the lease pursuant to this subsection.

+A. The lease holder shall submit an application written on forms supplied by the commissioner:

-1 (1) Describing the location of the proposed lease expansion area by coordinates or metes and bounds;
+(1) Describing the location of the proposed lease expansion area by coordinates or metes and bounds;